Behçet's disease can cause a wide range of symptoms, but it is rare for someone with the condition to have all of them at once.

 - warm skin in the area of the clot

-Both DVT and pulmonary embolism require immediate medical treatment.
-If you suspect that you or someone in your care is experiencing either condition you (or they) should go to the nearest accident and emergency (A&E) department immediately.
+DVT often requires immediate medical treatment.
+If you suspect that you or someone in your care has the condition, you (or they) should go to your nearest accident and emergency (A&E) department immediately.

 A less common type of blood clot associated with Behçet's disease is cerebral venous thrombosis (CVT).
-CVT affects a small number (0.5-1.5%) of people with Behçet’s disease.
-It occurs when a blood clot develops inside blood vessels that run through channels known as the dural venous sinuses.
-These are located between the outer and inner layer of your brain.
+This occurs when a blood clot develops inside the blood vessels that run through channels located between the outer and inner layer of your brain.

-The blood clot can increase the pressure inside your brain and also lead to an interruption of the blood supply to the brain.
+The blood clot can increase the pressure inside your skull and also lead to an interruption of the blood supply to the brain (stroke).

 Symptoms of a CVT include:

-- severe headache – this has been described as throbbing, piercing, a band of pain or as a ‘thunderclap headache’, which is a very severe pain that suddenly appears out of nowhere
+- a severe headache – this has been described as throbbing, piercing, a band of pain, or as a very severe pain that suddenly appears out of nowhere

 - slurred speech